Syslogine/syslogine/src/pages/terms.md

 - Post spam, advertisements, or irrelevant content
 - Impersonate others or provide false information
 - Use automated tools to scrape content excessively
+- **Interfere with or block advertisements displayed on our Service**
+- **Use ad-blocking software in violation of our advertising policies**

+## Advertising and Monetization

+### Display of Advertisements

+To support our mission of providing free educational content, we display advertisements through third-party services including Google AdSense.
+By using our Service, you acknowledge and agree that:

+- Advertisements may be displayed on various pages throughout the platform
+- We use cookies and similar technologies for advertising purposes (as detailed in our Privacy Policy)
+- Third-party advertising partners may collect data about your browsing activities
+- Advertisement content is controlled by third-party networks and advertisers

+### User Obligations Regarding Ads

+Users agree to:
+- Allow the display of advertisements as part of accessing free content
+- Not circumvent, disable, or interfere with advertising-related features
+- Not click on advertisements fraudulently or encourage others to do so

+We reserve the right to restrict access to users who interfere with our advertising services.

 ## Content and Intellectual Property